 “If there’s one thing we love on this show,” Barry O’Reilly tells this week’s guest, “is people just speaking from their heart and what really matters and what they believe in; and I can’t think of anyone who better exemplifies that than you.”
 JeVon McCormick’s story is certainly a testament to the value of believing in yourself and taking consistent action despite the odds.
-JeVon persevered through every setback, vowing to never stop until he achieved his goals.
-He and Barry talk about his inspirational journey and how to keep going even when the decks are stacked against you.
+JeVon persevered through every setback and maintained consistency, vowing to never stop until he achieved his goals.
+He and Barry talk about his inspirational journey and how to stay consistent even when the decks are stacked against you.

 Possibility Opens Your Eyes